DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Motivation

 \citet{gordon_quick_2023} identify the signal-to-noise (S/N) of the LAS as a key parameter for separating discrepant sources from real sources.
 Using this parameter, we can extend the separation of artifact classes if we look at another parameter derived from the DRAGNhunter catalog, the S/N ratio of the total flux.
-We plot the S/N of the LAS and S/N of the Flux of each source in Fig. \ref{fig:las_flux_sn}.
-Not only do we see clear separation between 0-artifact and 2-artifact sources, we also seen separation and clustering of 3-artifact sources.
+We plot the S/N of the LAS and S/N of the flux of each triple source in Fig. \ref{fig:las_flux_sn}(a).
+Not only do we see clear separation between 0-artifact and 2-artifact sources, we also see separation and clustering of 3-artifact sources.
+We plot the same parameters for the doubles sources in Fig. \ref{fig:las_flux_sn}(b) for comparison between the source subsets.

-These preliminary plots show that there is correlation between the catalog parameters and the number of artifacts in each source of the DRAGNs catalog.
+This preliminary plot shows that there is correlation between the catalog parameters and the number of artifacts in each source of the DRAGNs catalog.
 While we could use traditional 2-dimensional clustering methods like k-means clustering to find these clusters in flux S/N and LAS S/N space, this does not take advantage of the full range of parameters available to us in the catalog.
 A more scalable solution, which could be applied to more than just the original dataset, would be to train a random forest model to classify these triple sources by number of artifacts.
 If applied to a second dataset with the same parameters as the training dataset, and similar feature distribution, it would be possible to bypass the arduous human visual classification step and find artifacts in much larger samples of sources.
-The VLASS DRAGNs presents a prime opportunity for this, as there are 15,888 DRAGNs doubles which would be prohibitively time-consuming to visually classify manually.
+The VLASS DRAGNs catalog presents a prime opportunity for this, as there are 15,888 DRAGNs doubles which would be prohibitively time-consuming to visually classify manually.